AkpanuwaUdeme/operators-control-flow/readme.md

-List the symbols for each of the below Javascript operators Arithmetic Operators
+1. List the symbols for each of the below Javascript operators Arithmetic Operators
   Assignment Operators
   Comparison Operators
   Logical Operators
   Bitwise Operators
-For each JavaScript Operator, write 2 examples.
+2. For each JavaScript Operator, write 2 examples.

+i listed the symbols for each operator below, and also answered question 2 at the same time.

 Answers:
 Arithmetic Operators: